Channels

 - Extraction: The channel extracts the

-external_user_idand the message text. - Runtime Dispatch: The channel calls
+- Runtime Dispatch: The channel calls

 agent_runtime.handle_message(agent_id, user_id, text, channel_id). - Processing: The Agent Runtime:

-- Identifies the correct session for that specific user on that specific channel.
+- Identifies the correct session for that specific user on that specific channel

-- Constructs the conversation context (System Prompt + History + New Message).
+- Constructs the conversation context (System Prompt + History + New Message)

-- Calls the LLM.
+- Calls the LLM

-- Executes any required tools.
+- Executes any required tools through HMADS (Heuristic Mal-Activity Detection System)

 - Response: The runtime returns a response string to the channel.